jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

 }
 ```

 > Note: These definitions are assumed exist within your main `appsettings.json` file.
-Or they can also exist in separate files, just used for deployment use. e.g., `appsettings.Deploy.json`.
+Or they can also exist in separate files that are just used for deployment use. e.g., `appsettings.Deploy.json`.
 > Note: Keys where `Disabled` is set to `true` will be ignored.
+By default, a section without the `Disabled` value will be enabled.
-> Note: without any of these "Keys" definitions, this action will just perform variable substitution, without any verification.
+> Note: Without any of these "Keys" definitions, this action will just perform variable substitution, without any verification.

 ### GitHub Project

-You define your variables and secrets in the GitHub project, either in the `Settings` -> `Secrets and variables` section, or in the `Settings` -> `Environments` -> `Secrets` section.
+You define your variables and secrets in the GitHub project, either in the `Settings` -> `Secrets and variables` section, or in the `Settings` -> `Environments` -> `Secrets` section of a specific environment.

 By default, GitHub suggests you define the name of your variable or secret in uppercase, using underscores to separate words.
+However, settings in `appsettings.json` have a very different naming convention.
+A mapping between the two is assumed by this action.

-To make the variable substitution work correctly, you must define all the variables and secrets in the GitHub project using the same names as the keys in the `appsettings.json` files, and replacing any `:`, `-` characters with an underscore `_` character.
-Where all the characters of the variable/secret name are in uppercase or lowercase (no mixed-casing).
+To make the variable substitution work correctly, you must define all the variables and secrets in the GitHub project using the same names as the keys in the `appsettings.json` files, and replacing any `:`, `-` and `.` characters with an underscore `_` character.
+Where all the characters of the variable/secret name are in uppercase (no mixed-casing).

 For example, in the `appsettings.json` file we might have the following settings:
 ```json